trco/django-funky-sheets/README.rst

 Opening an issue
 ----------------
-When reporting an issue for ``django-bootstrap-modal-forms`` package, please prepare a publicly available repository having the issue you are reporting.
+When reporting an issue for ``django-funky-sheets`` package, please prepare a publicly available repository having the issue you are reporting.
 The clear reproduce is the optimal way towards resolution.

 Contribute
 ----------